 - Strengthen Occupant Protection.
 The NTSB wants stronger seat belt laws including equipping school buses with lap/shoulder belts at all passenger seating positions, and increased use of child car seats and booster seats.
 States should also promote education campaigns about the benefits of seat belt and child restraint use to enhance understanding of these issues and encourage proper use in all vehicles, the agency says.

 The NTSB first issued its Most Wanted List of Transportation Safety Improvements in 1990 and it serves as the agency’s primary advocacy tool, a news release accompanying the 28-page document says.

 As attorneys who have seen the terrible toll that large truck accidents can cause Indiana families, we support changes to make our roads and highways safer.

-The legal team at Craig Kelley and Fautless responds quickly when Indiana residents notify us of injuries in commercial truck accidents.
-Indiana trucking accident lawyer David W. Craig has put together an emergency response team, including fellow attorneys, a private investigator, a mechanical expert, an expert qualified to download the commercial truck’s black box and an accident reconstructionist.
+The legal team at Craig Kelley and Fautless respond quickly when Indiana residents notify us of injuries in commercial truck accidents.
+Indiana trucking accident lawyer David W. Craig has put together an emergency response team, including fellow attorneys, a private investigator, a mechanical expert, an expert qualified to download the commercial truck’s black box, and an accident reconstructionist.
 We move to secure evidence and investigate what happened and why, and then work to hold those responsible for our clients’ injuries accountable.

 It’s important to seek legal help promptly after a serious truck accident.
 Contact us by telephone or online for a free consultation about a commercial truck accident in Indiana that left you injured.